 Pilots have cut the tip off an ordinary 4mm hex wrench to remove the drain plug so that they do not

 have to remove the muffler assembly.
 However, it only takes a few minutes to remove the muffler assembly and it is much easier to drain the oil.
-Use a piece of PG line to stretch and
+Use a piece of PG line to

 remove the exhaust springs.
 DO NOT USE PLIERS!
 Use PG line (best) or aircraft wire to secure the springs

 2. Remove the hub.
 Remember that the bolt for the hub is reverse threaded.
 A sturdy oil filter wrench or a chain wrench (my favorite) will hold the hub without damaging it.
 Alternately, the propeller may be left on and it can be used to prevent the hub from moving.

 3. Remove the exhaust assembly.
 It is easier to drain and work on the clutch if this is removed.
 Use a piece of paraglider line or Dyneema to stretch and remove the springs.
 Remove the two button-head screws that face towards the rear of the engine.

 4. Remove the (8) bolts that hold the outer half of the clutch casing.
 The lower (3) bolts are the shortest.
 The middle (2) bolts are the next longest and the (2) bolts just above them are a bit longer.
 The very topmost bolt is the longest of the (8).

 5. The outer casing should slip right off.
 If you are careful, you will not damage the gasket so it can be reused.

 There are tabs on the outside of the casing where a piece of steel plate can be inserted to GENTLY pry the casing off, if needed.
 A screwdriver is too thin and could damage things.
 It should NOT be forced off!
 If it does not come right off, there may be corrosion on the propeller hub shaft that is holding it.
 Use some penetrating oil to help.
 Whatever you do, do not pry on the face of the casing.
 If you do, it will leak!